rishiCz/rishiCz/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Here](http://rishicz.github.io/portfolio/)
 * ✉️  You can contact me at [rishimalik97@gmail.com](mailto:rishimalik97@gmail.com)
-* 🧠  I'm learning NextJS
+* 🧠  I'm learning Angular

 ### Skills